 Warmth: Weight and Fabric Weight

 Sun shirts don’t often check in heavier than 10 ounces, but the slight variations in weight can tell us a lot about each particular design.
-The lightest sun shirt here is the Outdoor Research Echo (4 oz.), which is also the thinnest and most breathable choice for hot-weather and high-output activities.
-At the other end of the spectrum, the 8.7-ounce Ridge Merino Solstice is the heaviest sun shirt on our list and also our top cold-weather pick.
+One of the lightest sun shirts here is the Outdoor Research Echo (5.2 oz.), which is also the thinnest and most breathable choice for hot-weather and high-output activities.
+At the other end of the spectrum is the 8.7-ounce Ridge Merino Solstice, which is one of the heaviest on our list and also our top cold-weather pick.
 It doesn’t take much of a mathematician to discern that a heavier sun shirt is generally warmer and more insulated.
 We’ve referenced warmth a great deal in the write-ups above, but the weight can still be a helpful hint for those purchasing online.

 Another spec to look at is the shirt’s fabric weight, generally given in grams per square meter (g/m2, or gsm) or ounce per square yard.
 For example, the Rab Force uses 105-gram polyester, while the Ridge Merino features a 145-gram merino throughout.
 Keep in mind that not every shirt specifies a fabric weight, nor does it perfectly align with warmth due to variations in fit and material (1g merino wool generally offers more warmth than 1g polyester or 1g bamboo).
 That said, if you can find the fabric weight, it’s an even more accurate way (compared to total weight) to determine a shirt’s overall warmth.